 Ms Tan Fong Sang was appointed to the Board on 2 January 2024.
 A Chartered Accountant registered with the Malaysian Institute of Accountants (MIA), she is an experienced banker with a career spanning almost 24 years in OCBC Bank (Malaysia) Berhad.
 She held various executive positions in OCBC Bank (Malaysia) Berhad, including Chief Financial Officer, before retiring.

-Ms Tan is currently a Director of Great Eastern General Insurance (Malaysia) Berhad (GEGI) and Fraser & Neave Holdings Berhad (F&N).
-At GEGI, she is Chairman of the Audit Committee and at F&N, she is Chairman of the Sustainability and Risk Management Committee and a member of the Group Executive Committee and Share Buy Back Committee.
-She was previously a Director of Great Eastern Life Assurance (Malaysia) Berhad and also served in several subsidiaries of Oversea-Chinese Banking Corporation Limited ("OCBC"), namely e2 Power Sdn Bhd, OCBC Credit Berhad, OCBC Capital (Malaysia) Sdn Bhd and OCBC Advisers (Malaysia) Sdn Bhd.
+Ms Tan is currently also a Director of Great Eastern General Insurance (Malaysia) Berhad ("GEGI") and Fraser & Neave Holdings Berhad ("F&N").
+At GEGI, she is Chairman of the Audit Committee and a member of the Nominations and Remuneration Committee while at F&N, she is Chairman of the Sustainability and Risk Management Committee and a member of the Group Executive Committee and Share Buy Back Committee.
+She was previously a Director of Great Eastern Life Assurance (Malaysia) Berhad and has served in several subsidiaries of Oversea-Chinese Banking Corporation Limited ("OCBC"), namely e2 Power Sdn Bhd, OCBC Credit Berhad, OCBC Capital (Malaysia) Sdn Bhd and OCBC Advisers (Malaysia) Sdn Bhd.

-Ms Tan holds a Bachelor of Accounting from Universiti Kebangsaan Malaysia (UKM).
+Ms Tan holds a Bachelor of Accounting from the National University of Malaysia (UKM) and a Chartered Accountant registered with the Malaysian Institute of Accountants.